nevendyulgerov/react-readable/README.md

 | `DELETE /comments/:id` | Sets a comment's deleted flag to `true`. | &nbsp; |

 ## Important
 Due to the light nature of the provided server, this app utilizes a custom localStorage implementation to persists its data on the client.
-This means that once, on first load, the app retrieves the needed data from the server, it will perform all subsequent read (GET) operations synchronously on localStorage data rather than asynchronously on server data using XmlHttpRequest.
-Note that all other operations which require POST/PUT/DELETE methods are performed via XmlHttpRequest to update server data.
+This means that once, on first load, the app retrieves the needed data from the server, it will perform all subsequent read (GET) operations synchronously on localStorage data rather than asynchronously on server data using XMLHttpRequest.
+Note that all other operations which require POST/PUT/DELETE methods are performed via XMLHttpRequest to update server data.

 This strategy guarantees that your data will persist between page reloads.
 It also means increased performance due to the reduced times required for retrieving app data.